texas oncology more breakthroughs. more victories

 Statistics

-• The five-year survival rate now exceeds 80% and has increased significantly in the last few decades due to treatment advances.
+• The five-year survival rate is currently around 85% and has increased significantly in the last few decades due to treatment advances.
 The survival rate for the most common childhood cancer, acute lymphoblastic leukemia, has improved dramatically to 92%.
-Several other types of childhood cancer, including pediatric kidney tumors and most forms of lymphoma, now have five-year survival rates approaching or greater than 90%.
+Several other types of childhood cancer, including pediatric kidney tumors and most forms of lymphoma, now have four-year survival rates of 80%.

 Symptoms and Signs